utPLSQL/utPLSQL/docs/userguide/annotations.md

 Tag expressions are boolean expressions with the operators !, & and |.
 In addition, ( and ) can be used to adjust for operator precedence.

-Two special expressions are supported, any() and none(), which select all tests with any tags at all, and all tests without any tags, respectively.
-These special expressions may be combined with other expressions just like normal tags.

 | Operator | Meaning |
 | -------- | --------|
 | !        | not     |